Best Of17 min read

 Surfshark

-Surfshark made its name by being the VPN that said "unlimited devices" when everyone else was capping connections at 5 or 6.
-That's still true in 2026, and it remains a genuine differentiator if you've got a house full of devices, a family to protect, or you just don't want to think about connection limits ever again.
-Based in the Netherlands (EU jurisdiction — not perfect, but reasonable), it has passed multiple independent audits and has quietly evolved from a price-competition play into a genuinely capable privacy tool.
+Surfshark made its name by offering unlimited devices when everyone else capped connections at 5 or 6.
+That's still true in 2026, and it's still a real advantage if you've got a bunch of devices, a family to protect, or you just don't want to worry about connection limits.
+It's based in the Netherlands (EU jurisdiction — not perfect, but solid), and it has passed multiple independent audits with a strong no-logs policy.

 Key Features: